maths/moodle-qtype_stack/doc/en/Authoring/AnswerTests/Numerical.md

 # Numerical answer tests

-An _answer test_ is used to compare two expressions to establish whether they satisfy some mathematical criteria.
 This page is dedicated to answer tests which establish numerical precision.
-Other tests are documented in a page on [answer tests](../Authoring/Answer_tests.md).

-Please also see the separate notes on [numbers](../CAS/Numbers.md) and [scientific units](Units.md).

-With other answer tests a question author can manipulate the student's answer with the CAS before applying an answer test.
 With these tests it is _essential_ that the SAns field is exactly the name of the input.
 For example, if your input is `ans1` then the SAns field of the answer test must only be `ans1`.
 The reason for this is that Maxima changes the display of floating-point numbers to remove or add trailing zeros.
 These answer tests must take the value typed at the input, not the value passed through the CAS, otherwise digits will be changed.
-Further information and examples are given in the page on [numbers](../CAS/Numbers.md).
 This problem does not apply to the teacher's answer because we do not test whether the teacher has supplied the correct number of trailing zeros.
-We only test if the student's answer is sufficiently close in numerical precision.
-So, it is safe to calculate the teacher's answer field of the answer test from question variables using the CAS.
 Care will be needed to display the correct number of significant figures with trailing zeros elsewhere in the question though.

-# Introduction to numerical testing #

-There are two issues of which a question author should be aware.

-* Limits on numerical accuracy.
-* Dealing with trailing zeros.
+Further information and examples are given in the page on [numbers](../../CAS/Numbers.md) and [scientific units](../../Topics/Units.md).

 All software have limitations on the extent to which they can robustly deal with numerical quantities.
 Maxima, PHP (and hence STACK) are no exceptions.
 Integers are essentially unproblematic, and CAS will support (almost) arbitrary precision integers.
 Floating-point representations of real numbers are more difficult, and a classic discussion of how to represent continuous quantities in finite state machine is given by D. Goldberg. _What every computer scientist should know about floating-point arithmetic._ Computing Surveys, 23(1):5-48, March 1991.

-# Answer tests in STACK#

 ### NumRelative & NumAbsolute ###